 There are many more great products you can add to your vegetable boxes, from homegrown and lovingly-produced honey, oil, fruit leather and flours to bread, tahini and honey cookies.
 All are produced or grown by local, small manufacturers, and most are organic.
 More information about additional products, including fruits, and a look at the people who produce these tasty, quality products can be found here.

 Yes.
-The farm is inspected and certified by “Agrior,” the Israel inspection and certification body.
-Agrior is IFOAM (International Federation of Organic Agriculture Movements) accredited.
-Additional information about Agrior and organic agriculture in Israel can be found on the Israel Bio-Organic Agriculture Association website.
+The farm is inspected and certified by “IQC,” an IFOAM (International Federation of Organic Agriculture Movements) accredited certifier.
+Additional information about IQC and organic agriculture in Israel can be found on the Israel Bio-Organic Agriculture Association website.

 We have Kashrut certification from Rabbi Naftali Shlomo, rabbi of the Gezer Regional Council.
 At his instruction, we plant to avoid Kilaim in the field, and Trumot U’Measrot are taken each week from our harvest.